Heterogeneous Self-Supervised Acoustic Pre-Training with Local Constraints: Summary

 \section{Summary}

-In this paper we propose PTEC, a new self-supervised pre-training strategy, to deal with data heterogeneity by imposing equilibrium constraints from various data sources after $K$-step gradient descent.
-These constraints are used to preserve local characteristics of feature representation in addition to the averaged global loss in the conventional pre-training approaches.
-We use the first-order approximation to solve the proposed bilevel optimization problem and discuss its connection to MAML.
+In this paper, we propose PTLOC to deal with data heterogeneity in self-supervised pre-training.
+Local constraints are imposed to ensure that the models optimize each data source to its local optimum after K-step gradient descent initialized from the model.
+We use the first-order approximation to solve the resulting bilevel optimization problem.
 Experiments are carried out on multi-domain and multilingual ASR tasks.
-It shows that the proposed PTEC strategy can significantly improve the adaptivity of the pre-trained model which can yield improved performance in downstream fine-tuning tasks.
+It shows that PTLOC can significantly improve the adaptivity of the pre-trained model, which can yield improved performance in downstream fine-tuning tasks.